jotadagostin/number-picker/readme.md

 --Header-logo [x]
 --Main: Container-title [x]
 --Container-form [x]
+--Responsive CSS []

 -Javascript:

---Get the values ​​correctly from the form. []
+--Get the values ​​correctly from the form. [x]

---Generate the numbers with or without repetition, according to the checkbox. []
+--Generate the numbers with or without repetition, according to the checkbox. [x]

---Display the result nicely (activate that <div class="container-result"> or generate a similar one). []
+--Display the result nicely (activate that <div class="container-result"> or generate a similar one). [x]